bluehalo/graphql-fhir/README.md

 	// Let's do a fake id query, a real resolver needs much more capability than this return new Promise((resolve, reject) => {
 		db.find({ id: args._id }, (err, patient) => {
-			if (err) {
 			// Use our special error handlers to make your error a operation outcome
 			// and place it in a GraphQL error, note this particular detail is subject
 			// to change while we entertain ideas for more flexible and easy to use errors if (err) {
 				// This is where knowledge of FHIR comes in, you need to know which kind of
 				// error to throw based on the err, let's assume a simple internal server
 				// error for this example
 				let error = errorUtils.internal(version, err.message);
 				// Log the error
 				logger.error(error);
 				// reject it so GraphQL can return a proper GraphQL Error
 				// This is really important as we need to return errors in a format
 				// compatible with both specifications, FHIR and GraphQL reject(errorUtils.formatErrorForGraphQL(error));
 			}
 			else {
 				resolve(patient);
-				}
 			}
 		});
 	});